Skip to main content

 Date What you need to know about this date

-Up to and including 1 April 2024, 23:59 CET Deadline for completing the entire application process for non-EU/EEA applicants (these applicants require a visa or residence permit)
+1 April 2025, 23:59 CET Deadline for completing the entire application process for non-EU/EEA applicants (these applicants require a visa or residence permit)

-Up to and including 1 May 2024, 23:59 CET Deadline for completing the entire application process for applicants from the EU/EEA or Switzerland
+1 June 2025, 23:59 CET Deadline for completing the entire application process for applicants from the EU/EEA or Switzerland.
+Note: The 2025 application deadline for this programme has been extended from 1 May to 1 June.

 If applicable: deadline for submitting English proficiency test result

-Please note: in Studielink you need to select the starting moment.
-Please make sure to select September 2024 in the pulldown menu: the start of the next academic year.
+Please note: In Studielink you need to select the starting moment.
+Please make sure to select September 2025 in the dropdown menu: the start of the next academic year.

 General requirements: previous education

-The admission requirements for academic year 2024-2025 for the bachelor’s programme in Computer Science depend on your previous education.
+The admission requirements for the academic year 2025-2026 for the bachelor’s programme in Computer Science depend on your previous education.
 Please check below which requirements apply to you.

 Applicants with a Dutch diploma